Save costs with Azure Dedicated Host reservations

 When you commit to a reserved instance of Azure Dedicated Hosts, you can save money.
 The reservation discount is applied automatically to the number of running dedicated hosts that match the reservation scope and attributes.
 You don't need to assign a reservation to a dedicated host to get the discounts.
 A reserved instance purchase covers only the compute part of your usage and does include software licensing costs.
 See the Overview of Azure Dedicated Hosts for virtual machines.

 Determine the right dedicated host SKU before you buy

 Before you buy a reservation, you should determine which dedicated host you need.
 A SKU is defined for a dedicated host representing the VM series and type.

 Next, check whether it is supported on Azure Dedicated Hosts.
 Azure Dedicated Hosts pricing page has the complete list of dedicated hosts SKUs, their CPU information, and various pricing options (including reserved instances).

-You may find several SKUs supporting you VM series (with different Types).
+You may find several SKUs supporting your selected VM series (with different Types).
 Identify the best SKU by comparing the capacity of the host (number of vCPUs).
-Note that you will be able to apply you reservation to multiple dedicated hosts SKUs supporting the same VM series (for example DSv3_Type1 and DSv3_Type2) but not across different VM series (like DSv3 and ESv3).
+Note that you will be able to apply your reservation to multiple dedicated hosts SKUs supporting the same VM series (for example DSv3_Type1 and DSv3_Type2) but not across different VM series (like DSv3 and ESv3).